synfinatic/onelogin-aws-role/Notes.md

  1. The onelogin-go-sdk is neutered and doesn't support MFA :-/
  1. Need to see how `--loop` feature is supported?
 Login Session Tokens can't be used for long periods of time?
     Pretty sure this doesn't automate authentication!
 Looks like it merely automates running the tool again which is _very_ different (requires you to manually re-auth)

+## Files

+Probably should move to their own directory or something?

+ * $HOME/.onelogin.cache  -- SAML assertion cache (maybe move to /tmp or something?)
+ * $HOME/.onelogin.yaml -- config file

 ## API Workflow

  1. ClientID/Secret ==> OneLogin Generate Token
     * Returns Token good for 10hrs
     * Should be cached
     * Can be done transparent to user
  1. Token, Username, Password, AppID ==> OneLogin SAML Assertion
     * Returns Assertion OR MFA Request
         * MFA request?
 Send MFA  ==> OneLogin Verify Factor
         * Interactive required if MFA
     * AWS SAML Assertions are only good for a few minutes
     * Is good for 1 or more roles in 1 or more AWS Accounts
     * Password should be stored in KeyChain
  1. SAML Assertion, Role ==> AWS
     * Returns STS Token good for 15min to 12hrs (1hr default)
     * Can write to ~/.aws/config & ~/.aws/authentication or set shell ENV